top of page

 Azure Availability Zones

 Azure Availability Zones provide high availability within a region.
-A regional network connects at least three physically distinct strategically placed data centers in each region.
+A regional network connects at least three physically distinct strategically placed data centres in each region.

 Multiple regions